77-223255/homework/AI + Physical Modeling and Data Analysis/qlearning/qlearning_projects/README.md

-# Reinforcement Learning Educational Projects 🎮
+# QLearning Educational Projects 🎮

 A collection of projects to help you understand reinforcement learning step by step.